DxrKXVIII/C-practices/README.md

-These are my personal C practices for college and myself.
+These are my personal C practices for college and myself, the programs may be in spanish or english.